-The Beet took over their neighbourhood restaurant Passenger and merged these two into bigger space with a good old-fashioned street patio you were looking for.
+The Beet took over their neighbourhood restaurant Passenger and merged these two into bigger space with a good old-fashioned street patio.

-Taking a fair share of the sidewalk, separated from street walkers only by iron fence enclosement, this patio makes a perfect spot for some people watching.
+Taking a fair share of the sidewalk, separated from street walkers only by an iron fence, this patio makes a perfect spot for some people watching.

-As for the food, the Beet really makes the difference.
+As for the food, the Beet really is a local food heaven.
 Their dishes contain only certified organic ingredients and local or Fair Trade items.
 They pride themselves in being a socially responsible business, using eco-friendly packaging and reclaimed materials.

-Despite being eco-friendly and organic, they didn't forget about the most important people - kids.
-They have all-separate kid-menu items including some finger food, nibble plates or even some baby food.
+Despite being eco-friendly and organic, they didn't forget about the most important humans - kids.
+They have an all-separate kid-menu items including some finger food, nibble plates or even some baby food.
 Kid menu will cost you from $2 for the pureed fruit and vegetables to $8.